-- b.
-Respondent may accept responsibility for all or some of the allegations. - c.
-Sanctions and remedies are determined by the parties through dialogue and not by ATSU. - d.
-Parties come to a written resolution which will be maintained on record by the Title IX coordinator. - 4.
-Both parties may have an advisor of their choice present for the informal resolution. - 5.
-ATSU will provide both parties in an informal resolution with written notice of the reported misconduct and any sanctions or remedies that may result from the process. - 6.
-If an informal resolution process is initiated and then stopped, information shared during the informal resolution discussion or process may not be used in the formal resolution process. - 7.
-Parties who begin an informal resolution and request to return to a formal resolution for any reason will not be able to return to the informal resolution process. - 8.
-An informal resolution cannot be conducted between an employee and student.
-Informal resolutions may only be utilized in employee/employee or student/student complaints. - 9.
-Parties who reach an agreement through an informal resolution waive their appeal rights. - 10.
-A resolution within the informal resolution process is made with the agreement of non-disclosure, and the resolution is binding.
-Either party who violates the resolution may be in violation of additional policies.
-Once the agreement is made, there cannot be a formal process resolution. - c.
-Formal resolution Investigation and a hearing before neutral, impartial panel members, subject to appeal and final determination.
-Remedies to restore those impacted will be implemented upon a finding of a policy violation. - 1.
-Investigation - a.
+- a.
 Length of investigations is based on a number of factors and variables, including nature and detail of complaint received, complexity of investigation, and cooperation level of parties and witnesses. - b.
 Investigations will be completed within a prompt and reasonable timeframe dependent on the context and facts related to the complaint. - c.
 Parties will be regularly updated as to projected timeline for completion of the investigation.
 During the process, parties will be given timely notice of any meetings at which either or both may be present.
 Parties will have equal opportunity to present witnesses and provide evidence.
 Both parties have the opportunity to have an advisor of their choice.
-If either party does not have an advisor during the investigative process, ATSU will provide an advisor for him/her, if s/he would like.
+If either party does not have an advisor during the investigative process, ATSU will provide an advisor for the party, if the party wishes.
 During the hearing process, an advisor is required and will be provided to the parties if they do not have one.
 It is advised supervisors of the parties should not be advisors.
 If a supervisor of the respondent is the advisor of choice for either party, the supervisor will not be involved within the sanctioning process.
 Parties' advisors may not contact investigators, Title IX coordinator, hearing panel members, or appellate panel members directly.
 All contact should be initiated and carried out by the parties themselves. - d.
-Investigators will be assigned from the GERT in an effort to provide the most fair and impartial process. - e.
-If a respondent withdraws from the University during the investigation process, s/he will not be permitted to re-enroll until disposition of the case, and a notation will be placed on his/her transcript. - f.
-At the conclusion of the investigation process, the investigation report and evidence collected will be submitted to the Title IX coordinator (or designee), in order to share the report with the parties and provide the report and evidence for the hearing panel. - i.
+Investigators will be assigned from the GERT in an effort to provide the most fair and impartial process.
+In some circumstances, investigators may be third party consultants. - e.
+If a respondent withdraws from the University during the investigation process, the respondent will not be permitted to re-enroll until disposition of the case, and a notation will be placed on their transcript.

+- f.
+At the conclusion of the investigation process, the investigation report and evidence collected will be submitted to the Title IX coordinator (or designee), in order to share the report with the parties and provide the report and evidence for the hearing panel. - 1.
 A draft of the investigative report will be provided to the parties.
-The parties will have 10 business days to respond in writing to the draft report. - ii.
-After receiving responses to the draft report or waiting 10 business days and there is no response, investigators will review additional material provided by the parties and compile the final investigation report. - iii.
-The final investigation report will be provided to the parties, who will have 10 business days to respond to the final investigative report in writing prior to the beginning of the hearing process.
+The parties will have 10 business days to respond in writing to the draft report. - 2.
+After receiving responses to the draft report or waiting 10 business days and there is no response, investigators will review additional material provided by the parties and compile the final investigation report. - 3.
+The final investigation report will be provided to the parties, who will have 10 business days to respond to the final investigative report in writing prior to the beginning of the hearing process. - 4.
+In addition to the final report, parties will receive all evidence collected in the investigative process.